sowmya1283/handmadehobbies/README.md

 ### Content:

-- All content was written by myself except some used from chatGPT.
+- All content was written by myself except some used from chatGPT: https://chatgpt.com/
-- Some of the handcraft text contents were inspired by – wikipedia.org
+- Some of the handcraft text contents were inspired by wikipedia: https://www.wikipedia.org/
-- Icons in the footer were taken from Font Awesome
+- Icons in the footer were taken from Font Awesome: https://fontawesome.com/
-- Header, text content fonts imported from - Google Fonts
+- Header, text content fonts imported from Google Fonts: https://fonts.google.com/

 ### Media: